 This morning I had an email from a business guy asking about how and when one should use Return Receipts (RR).
 His inquiry was due to one of his associates making this request with every single email that they sent.

 Why do Return Receipts even exist?

-I see no problem depending on the situation.
-Such as the sending of time sensitive or legal communications.
-In important cases communication is key.
-What you do is explain to the other side that you are going to request an RR in advance to confirm their receipt due to the importance of the communication.
+What you do is explain in advance to the other side that you are going to request an RR to confirm their receipt due to the importance of the communication.
 Then nicely ask that they accept your RR to confirm they did receive your email.